 When you open a tap in your home, the water flows out of it immediately.
 This is due to the pressure in the municipal water supply.
 The other side of your plumbing system—the wastewater side—is not pressurized, however.
 If the pressure of the water entering your house should suddenly drop, or the pressure increase in the sewer system, it will cause an imbalance that will push wastewater in the wrong direction: up into the freshwater pipes.
 If the pressure drops on the fresh water side, the backflow is called back siphonage; if the pressure increases on the sewer side, the backflow is called backpressure.

 Regardless of how this occurs, it will result in contamination of the water supply that you use for drinking, cooking, and cleaning.
 A backflow prevention device is a check valve designed to stop the sewage from flowing the incorrect direction into the pipes and causing these serious problems.

-Do You Need Backflow Testing near Phoenix?
+Do You Need Backflow Testing near Glendale?

 You need to have routine inspections for your backflow device to make sure that it will continue to protect your home from water pollution.
 The mechanical components in a backflow preventer are delicate and will eventually start to wear down, so once a year you must schedule inspection from a certified technician to see if it needs repairs or a replacement.
 This testing isn’t just good advice: most municipalities require regular testing to make sure that the plumbing remains in compliance with local regulation.